Instant Syndicating Standards

 It's important to notice that the user won't have to classify the incoming entries again, as they will automatically be tagged as Tech.
 However, these entries are not published on the user’s (outgoing) Tech Channel just yet, as he'll have to share these entries himself.

 In this particular example, only incoming entries from one subscription are shown.
-However, the user will obviously receive entries from several tagLinks coming from multiple friends and on different channels.
+However, the user will likely receive entries from several tagLinks coming from multiple friends and on different channels.

 If a user finds an entry interesting, he may syndicate it.
 The Figure below shows that the user likes the circle and the triangle entries, but he doesn't like the square entry.
 He decides to syndicate these entries, which by default will be published on his (outgoing) Tech channel.